Overview

 The exposed middleware service also allowed outbound HTTP requests to be initiated by the integration server.

-That is important because the request no longer comes from the attacker - it comes from a trusted server already placed near internal business systems.
+That is important because the request no longer comes from the attacker; it comes from a trusted server already placed near internal business systems.

 In the validated chain, the middleware host could reach an internal enterprise application that was not directly exposed to the internet.
 The risk here was server-side request forgery (SSRF), where an attacker can cause a trusted server to make requests on their behalf.

-This did not require credential use or intrusive enumeration!
+This did not require credential use or intrusive enumeration.
 A single low-noise request was enough to prove that the integration server could act as a bridge from the public internet to an internal application surface.

 Public service call